A quest for order amid cyber insecurity

 - Generally speaking, technologies move faster and are ahead of the development of associated norms and institutions, similar is the case with cyberspace.

-- This provides India the opportunity with the time and space to develop our approach in tune with relevance of cyberspace to India's future economic, social and political objectives.
+- This provides India the opportunity with the time and space to develop our approach in tune with the relevance of cyberspace to India's future economic, social, and political objectives.

 - Despite the digital divide, India’s cyber footprint is expanding at an accelerated rate and therefore the rate of conflicts and crimes will increase too.